Blog background image

 For many beginners, the practical challenge is translating good investing principles into consistent action.
 This is where investing in mutual funds through Systematic Investment Plans (SIPs) can be useful.

 A SIP is simply a way of investing a fixed amount at regular intervals into a mutual fund.
-Rather than committing a lump sum or attempting to time the market, beginners invest gradually and systematically.
+Rather than committing a lump sum or attempting to time the market, beginners can invest gradually and systematically.

 Some reasons SIPs in mutual funds can work well for beginners include: